michelin/kafka-streams-processing-error-handling/dsl/README.md

 - 1 Control Center
 - 1 Kafka Streams Processing Exception Handler DSL

-## Try it
+## Try It Out

-From Control Center running at http://localhost:9021, you can produce `DeliveryBooked` events to the `delivery_booked_topic` topic.
+Using Control Center at http://localhost:9021, you can produce `DeliveryBooked` events to the `delivery_booked_topic` topic.

 ### Example Record